Technology Talent Staffing

 Technologists and mission domain experts to brainstorm solutions and co-create tools.

 More fundamentally, environmental agencies need to increase their proportion of technical staff to maintain and upgrade technology systems in order to recover from technical debt.
 Technical debt degrades the efficiency and quality of an agency’s mission activities and services.
-Moreover, it stifles innovation by making it harder to adopt new technologies and driving away top-tier technical talent.
+It also stifles innovation by making it harder to adopt new technologies and driving away top-tier technical talent.
+Loading technology skills onto programmatic staff ad hoc instead of hiring IT specialists leaves systems and programs in a messy middle where the whole is less than the sum of its parts.

-Leveraging technology fellowships (PIFs, USDC) and IPAs to bolster team capacity and discover long-term talent.
+Leverage technology fellowships (PIFs Coding it Forward), and IPAs to bolster team capacity and nurture long-term impacts and public service-focused talent pipelines.

-Engaging with Digital Service teams in and out of government to augment your workforce and explore what’s possible.
+Engage with Digital Service teams to augment your workforce and explore what’s possible.

-Taking advantage of expanded hiring authorities to bring in the necessary talent for the long-term.
+Where possible, take advantage of expanded hiring authorities and tech talent pipelines to bring in the necessary talent for the long-term.